mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 ./globusconnectpersonal
 ```

-Follow the instructions to set it up, it will direct you to a link where you will be prompted to log in.
+The `./globusconnectpersonal` command will walk you through setting up Globus on SuperCloud.
+During the process it will direct you to a link where you will be prompted to log in.
 Use your MIT credentials to log in.
 There will be a code for you to copy and enter at the command line where you ran `./globusconnectpersonal`.
-This will connect this installation to your account.
-It will also ask you for a name for your Collection, this will be a private one only you can see.
+This will connect this installation to your account on Globus.
+It will also ask you for a name for your Collection, use something descriptive that you will remember (something like "My SuperCloud Collection" is sufficient).
+This collection will be private, other Globus users will not be able to find it.

 To run Globus Connect personal use the command `./globusconnectpersonal -start`.
 We recommend starting Globus Connect Personal in a job on the `download` partition.
 This can be done with the following script: